19 Different Types of Penguins Explained

 15. Fiordland Penguin

 The Fiordland crested penguin belongs to the genus Eudyptes.
-The Fiordland penguin is called Fiordland erect crested penguin, tawaki, or pokotiwha.
+The Fiordland penguin is called the Fiordland erect crested penguin, tawaki, or pokotiwha.
 The penguin is named after the Fiordland region of New Zealand’s South Island.

 Like most of its relatives in the crested family, it has a thick strip of yellow feathers extending backward above its eyes.